flaf/miscellaneous/puppet/modules/mongodb/README.md

 moogo:PRIMARY> rs.reconfig(cfg)
 ```

+**Remark:** if you want to upgrade and reboot a member which
+is the primary, the procedure above can be useful too to
+force a new election of the primary member to another node
+To do that, just set the highest priority to another member.

 It's possible to connect to mongo directly with a specific
 user on a specific base on a specific host.
 For instance: